 Oraki v Bramston - Court of Appeal

-Richard LJ in Oraki v Bramston BPIR 1021 (endorsed by McCombe LJ but not by Etherton MR), made some tentative and expressly obiter comments about the effect of s.299(5).
-Richard LJ said at paragraphs 219 to 221 (the respondents were the former TIBs (Mr Defty being one)(represented by Mr Briggs); the appellants were former bankrupts):
+Richard LJ in Oraki v Bramston BPIR 1021 (endorsed by McCombe LJ but not by Etherton MR) ('Oraki'), made some tentative and expressly obiter comments about the effect of s.299(5).
+In Oraki, the respondents were the former TIBs (Mr Defty being one)(represented by Mr Briggs) and the appellants were former bankrupts.
+Richard LJ said at paragraphs 219 to 221:

 '...the judge held, that the effect of section 299(5) was that the appellants could not maintain their personal claims against the respondents.
 All the claims were "in respect of acts or omissions of his in the administration of the estate and otherwise in relation to his conduct as trustee".
 She held that the saving for claims under section 304 did not assist the appellants because, apart from one or two claims for which they had permission, none of their claims involved the exercise of the court's powers under section 304.